ICIJ/datashare-tarentula/README.md

+  --path-format TEXT              Downloaded document path template --scroll TEXT                   Scroll duration --source TEXT                   A commat-separated list of field to include
+                                  in the downloaded document from the index

-  --path-format TEXT              Downloaded document path template --scroll TEXT                   Scroll duration --once / --not-once             Download file only once --traceback / --no-traceback    Display a traceback in case of error --progressbar / --no-progressbar
+  --once / --not-once             Download file only once --traceback / --no-traceback    Display a traceback in case of error --progressbar / --no-progressbar
                                   Display a progressbar
-  --help                          Show this message and exit.
+  --raw-file / --no-raw-file      Download raw file from Datashare --type [Document|NamedEntity]   Type of indexed documents to download --help                          Show this message and exit.

 ```

 ## Testing